 How that finished, how the story finished?

 I really want it to have a story.
-I want to make it look fake, like a feature film so I want to have an ending of the film.
-That’s why I use this kind of storytelling, because the more that I can finish, the more it’s completed, the more it means that my conception of the relationship between the surveillance image is really strong with human beings.
+I want to make it look fake.
+Fake like a feature film, where I want to have an ending that looks like it’s from a feature film.
+That’s why I use this kind of storytelling.
+The more that I can finish, the more it’s completed.
+The more it’s completed, the more it affirms my conception that the relationship between the surveillance image and the human beings is strong.

 I think it works very brilliantly, and it approaches cinema froma unique angle in terms of expression.
 I haven’t seen works using found footage in such a focused and coherent way, to create that sense of voyeurism, that eerie atmosphere, while still maintaining a clear narrative.
 I’ve seen movies that will take landscapes or make experimental compilations, but I haven’t seen many works that use human beings in found footage in such an interesting kind of way.
 I’m curious as to whether this is a style that you want to continue kind of working in, or whether this is kind of a standalone work?

-I don’t know if I will continue to do this, maybe because art for me… art doesn’t come with a not coming with a plan.
-I can’t plan what work I will do next.
-With the change of the society with the conception that we get, I think I will have a conclusion of what this film explores.
+I don’t know if I will continue to do this, maybe.
+For me, art doesn’t come with a plan.
+As in, I can’t plan what I work I will be doing next.
+With the change of society, the conception we get, I think I will seek a conclusion to these ideas that this film explores.